 To begin, let’s define what we’re talking about.
 API stands for Application Program Interface and what it lets you do is write code that directly talks to ExaVault.
 Anything you can do from our web interface, you can do via our API, which in turn means you can do it programmatically.

 Do More with API

 What can you do?
 Well, you can upload or download files, create or edit shares, create users, move files around, get activity logs and much more.
 You can see the full list of commands here.

 Still confused?
 Let’s get into the examples.
 Let’s say you’re a musician (with spiky punk rock hair) and you want to create a way for musicians to easily collaborate with complete strangers by sharing audio-takes and having others add on?

 You could use our API to store those files in ExaVault, and you would control 100% of your users experience – you would be able to control the accounts, the virtual bands, everything and make it seamless for your users.
 In terms of what the API would be doing in this example, you would be creating folders, creating new users, and storing their files in their folders.

 Another Example of API in Action

 Let’s look at another example.
 You run a print shop (and have normal, human hair) that works entirely online.
 As a part of your website, you have to get the files that need printed from the customers.
-Sure, you could use our Uploader Widget, but you want more.
+Sure, you could use our Form Builder, but you want more.
 When a customer enters an order, you want everything about the order to be contained in a folder so the people downstairs in the printing area don’t get confused.